-Cool, colorful, and stylish bands to pair with your Apple Watch | CNN Underscored
+Cool, colorful and stylish bands to pair with your Apple Watch | CNN Underscored

 Titanium Watch Band ($249.95; nomadgoods.com)

-Built from Grade 2 Titanium, this band from Nomad is ultra lightweight and designed for everyday wear.
+Built from Grade 2 titanium, this band from Nomad is ultra lightweight and designed for everyday wear.
 It also features a carbon coating to keep the band from getting scratched.

 Stainless Steel Watch Band ($149.95; nomadgoods.com)